haosulab/ManiSkill2-SPA/transportnets/README.md

 ### Evaluation

-We have a pretrained model on google drive, download it here
+We have a pretrained model on google drive, download it here [TODO]

 To then test the model, run
 ```
-python test_suction.py \
+python test_gripper.py \
-    --model="assembly144-transporter-1000-0" --n-steps=10000 --n-rotations=144
+    --model="assembly144-transporter-1000-0" --n-steps=100000 --n-rotations=144 --json-name="train_episodes.json"
 ```

-You can also use `test_gripper.py` to test with the two-finger gripper instead of suction gripper.
+You can also use `test_suction.py` to test with the suction gripper instead of a two-finger gripper.
+The pretrained models should get around 15-20% success rate of slotting in the piece into the assembly kit.

 ### Training